 Students in the Advanced Theatre Studio class will continue their education of theatre by participating in units of study that are engaging in a variety of ways.
 Each unit allows students to grow as artists by understanding how history, culture and social issues impact dramatic texts.
-Students participate in four units of study including Advanced Actor training, Advanced Improvisation or Sketch Comedy, Musical Theatre Dance or Stage Combat.
+Students participate in four units of study including Advanced Improvisation / Sketch Comedy, One-Act Plays, An Original Theatre piece created by the student & Musical Theatre Dance / Stage Combat.
 This class focuses on students as leaders, creators and directors, as well as advancing their performance, literary and technical skills.
 Lastly, students will connect their learning by applying it to real-world projects presented to the public, which means they must be available for performances outside of the school day.
 This course may be repeated for credit.